SidonTheTroll/cave-of-ordeals/extra/physical-education/1-management-of-sporting-events.md

 3. **Rhythmics**: lazium, dumb bell, marching, folk dance, group dance, solo dance, mass PT, rhythmic gymnastics, etc.
 4. **Creative activities**: painting, drawing, sculpturing, making models, etc.
 5. **Combative activities**: boxing, judo, taekwondo, karate, etc.

+# Extramurals
+## Meaning of Extramurals
+It is derived form latin words 'Extra' and 'Muralis' meaning 'Outside' and 'Wall' respectively.
+It refers to the activites performed outside the walls of an institution.
+It means the activities that are organized by one institution and students from 2 or more institution can also participate in them.
+By its nature, it is also called Inter-Shool competitions.
+Extramurals are fixed well in advance so that the students of other schools can also prepare in advance for the competition.

+## Significance of Extramural Competitons
+Without extramurals, the programmes of physical education reamin incomplete.
+Apart from that, it has more important roles,

+1. Provide opportunities to schools to show their sports capabilities
+2. Enhance the standard of sports performance
+3. Provide appropriate knowledge of sports techniques
+4. Plan and implement programmes of physical education more effectively
+5. Improve the opportunities to participate in sports

+## Objectives of Extramurals
+1. To improve the standard of sports
+2. To provide enriching experience to students
+3. To develop sportsmanship and a feeling of fraternity
+4. To broaden the base of sports
+5. To provide knowledge of new rules and advanced techniques

+# Community Sports - Purpose and Benefits
+## Community Sports
+- **Meaning of Community**: a community can be a group of people who share geographical connections, such as studying in the same school/college, living in the same town or neighborhood and who interact socially.
+It can also be defined as people who have common characteristics, like shared religious beliefs or something that makes them distinguishable, such as a common disability.
+- **Meaning of sports**: it means all forms of physical activity, casual or organized which aim at expressing or improving physical fitness, mental well-being, forming social relationships and obtaining results in competitions.

+Therefore, Community sports are those organized physical activities that are based in community that helps to develop strong social bonds.
+People who take part in community sports are more happier, healthier, making it a significant pillar in well-functioning society.

+- **Purpose**: community sports help to build stronger, healthier, happier, and safer communities.
+It also helps to develop strategic thinking, leadership qualities, good setting, risk taking, and shaping personality.
+Conclusively, it can be told that the overall purpose of community sports is the holistic development of children and youth.

+## Benefits of Community Sports
+1. Helps in improving physical health
+2. Helps in improving mental and physical health
+3. Helps in improving socaial health
+4. Help in learning to overcome challenges and obstacles
+5. Play a vital role in reducing crime rates
+6. Helps in building stronger communities
+7. Provides social benefits
+8. Helps in making connections
+9. Helps in developing a sence of belonging
+10. Helpful in economic condition

+## Community of Sports Programmes
+These are usually held in cities, schools or colleges or nearby area in villages where maximum number of community participate frequently.
+Some of these community sports programmes are:

+1. **Sports day**: sports day is organized by every school each year to promote holistic development in children.
+On this day, ample opportunities are provided to each student to take part in these activities.
+    - **Procedure on organizing sports day**: a specific day is fixed for organizing sports day along with an appropriate place to hold the event.
+An Administrative or Organizational Committee is constituted which conducts all the events on the sports day systematically.
+Various committees such as decoration committee, playground committee, programme committee, reception committee, refreshment committee, first aid committee, prize distribution committee, etc. are formed to organize sports day successfully.
+2. **Health runs**: these are organized by health department, sports department or social organizations to improve standard of health in a country and raise funds for charity.
+These provide significant health benefits without any specific preparation.
+There's no competition but registration is required in advance, with only requirements being a pair of shoes and light clothes.
+Date, time and course are fixed with no age requirement but one should keep note of following suggestions to make the running experience safe and effective:
+    1. Avoid tension; make sure arms, shoulders, neck and fingers are relaxed and hands are unclenched.
+    2. Breathing should be rhythmic and deep with controlled exhalation force.
+When picking up pace, make sure breathing doesn't get shallow.
+    3. Don't bend the body from the hip level.
+    4. Run softly and steps should be normal.
+    5. Arms should swing equally.
+    6. Consume adequate amount of water before and after run, especially in heat.
+    7. Consult a doctor if above 60 years of age and don't exercise regularly.
+3. **Run for fun**: organized to spread message of remaining healthy and fit among the masses.
+It can be organized to motivate people to exercise regularly and stay healthy.
+It is organized the same way as health runs.
+It is more to have fun and frolick during running.
+It is a friendly race that involves either road running or cross country running in which people take part for their own enjoyment rather than competition.
+4. **Run for specific cause**: this event is organized by NGOs for a good and noble cause.
+Prizes can be given to position holders but the main purpose is to raise funds for a specific noble cause.
+Most people participate to stay fit but NGOs organize these for helping patients of cancer, mentally and physically challenged people, people suffering from arthritis, AIDS, leukemia, etc.
+5. **Run for unity**: these are organized to promote unity, peace, harmony and solidarity among people of various groups and religions.
+Its purpose may be national and international integration and brotherhood.
+In some countries, these are held to celebrate independence.
+These type of runs can be long distance relay race or marathons.
+Prize money is given to first three position holders.